 After the public launch, the app got great feedback, here are the snippets of a few kind words our users have left on the app store.

-App sales were better than we expected and that forced us to develop into a better & faster platform.
+App sales were better than we expected initially and that forced us to develop into a better & faster platform.

 The app is still constantly improving, we are moving forward towards introducing multiple cities and a great new experience feature, which gives the privilege users the ability to access food experiences through the app.